 - A graduation plan is only required for students that have exceeded their Maximum Time Frame.

 - List the remaining courses that need to be taken to complete the program.
 This should be done with the assistance of an academic advisor and/or your major advisor.

-- Students who have lost financial aid eligibility may appeal their disqualification using the appropriate appeal located on our Satisfactory Academic Progress Forms page.
-Print the form and complete all fields.
+- Students who have lost financial aid eligibility may appeal their disqualification by completing the Satisfactory Academic Progress (SAP) Appeal task assigned in MyFA Forms.
 Be sure to follow the instructions and attach any appropriate documentation.